jonnyweatherly/aajonusnet/md/QNA/Q&A Of December 8, 2002.md

 Q: But I still have to use a little butter.

 A: Yes.
 You still need the lube formula at least twice a week.

-Q: Okay.

-A: With butter.
+With butter.

 Q: With butter.
 Okay.
 So now, we only have [unintelligible].